 is a highly trainable, cooperative dog with keen intelligence, high retrieving drive, and a sweet and loving personality.
 Ardith is doing all the training and handling herself

 After a rough start where he ate everything that wasn't nailed down (and some stuff that was!) he is now a very satisfactory housepet as well as a top notch working dog.

 Ryman has passed all his clearances and is now available at stud for approved bitches.
-His first litter was born on April 21, 2012 out of a talented field line girl, and we are
+His first litter was born on April 21, 2012 out of a talented field line girl, and his daughter Angel

 is already doing well at hunt tests herself!
 For more information, see our Studs page and contact Ardith directly.